halildgn/automating-slr/README.md

 #### MACOS:
 MacOS also sometimes complain about unsigned apps.
 Users will need to disable gatekeeper functionality in System Preferences in order to run unsigned apps.

+#### The worst case if things dont work out for you:
+Please navigate to `automating-slr/src-pyton` and launch the application via `python3 automating-slr.py`